chili-publish/grafx-documentation/docs/projects/templates/building_holiday_card.md

 # Building A Holiday Card
-📝 This guide was built using GraFx Studio before it was released in production
+📝 This guide was built using GraFx Studio

 ## Topics to discuss:
 - Uploading assets
-- Adding assets a document
+- Adding assets to a document
 - Working with layers
-- Animating with the time line
+- Animating with the timeline

 ## Intro
-We are going to be building an animated holiday card which you can send to colleagues, friends, and family.
+We are going to be building an animated holiday card that you can send to colleagues, friends, and family.

 The end result can look like this: